 There is a splendid view from the bottom of the park.
 From the main

 road follow the signs for Camping and just keep going down.
 At the end

-not abandoned because nobody wants them, but because it is difficult to
+are not abandoned because nobody wants them, but because it is

 In Trsteno - just after you have passed the Botanical Garden; turn right towards Majkovi.
 Follow this road and experience some great views of all the islands.
 At three points along the road, you may be in doubt: